Steffen Schütz: Political career

 Schütz has been a member of the newly founded Sahra Wagenknecht Alliance since 2024 and was elected co-state chairman in Thuringia.
 In the 2024 Thuringian state election, he took second place on the BSW state list and was elected to the Landtag of Thuringia.

 On 13 December 2024, Schütz was appointed Thuringian Minister for Digital Affairs and Infrastructure in the Voigt Cabinet.

+In 2025 an anonymous corruption complaint was filed against Schütz because, in 2022, he had invited politicians while acting as a business partner of the City of Eisenach.
+His immunity was lifted several times for the investigation, but no wrongdoing on Schütz's part was found.